After (2019 film): Plot

-The next day Tessa returns to her dorm to check on Noah who, realising her affair with Hardin, leaves her, heartbroken.
+The next day Tessa returns to her dorm to check on Noah.
+He realises she stayed overnight with Hardin, so leaves, heartbroken.
 Tessa and Hardin finally decide to date, but her mother threatens to cut her off financially if she continues the relationship, believing him to be a bad influence.

 Hardin finds an apartment for them to live together in and they attend his father's wedding reception.
 He reveals that his father was a drunk and his mother was assaulted by some men his father provoked while intoxicated.
 Tessa comforts him, and they head back to their apartment where she loses her virginity to him.

-Later, Tessa grows concerned about the text messages sent to Hardin by Molly; she attempts to confront him, but he dismisses her and leaves.
-After leaving the apartment searching for him, Tessa finds him at a diner with Molly, Zed, Steph, and Jace.
+Later, Tessa grows concerned about text messages sent to Hardin by Molly; she attempts to confront him, but he dismisses her and leaves.
+Leaving the apartment to search for him, Tessa finds him at a diner with Molly, Zed, Steph, and Jace.
 Molly cruelly shows Tessa a video from the first party they attended, revealing that he pursued her as a challenge and intended to make her fall in love with him before breaking her heart.
 Hardin attempts to convince her that his intentions changed as he got to know her, but she ends their relationship.

 A heartbroken Tessa returns home to reconcile with her mother and Noah, who both forgive her.
 In the weeks that follow, she cuts ties with Steph and her group of friends, eventually interviewing for an internship at Vance Publishing.
 Before Tessa leaves college at the end of the semester, her lecturer hands her an essay written by Hardin, in which he confesses his love for her; after reading it, she returns to the lake to meet him.